How Do I Get Paid?

-If you qualify for benefits under Chapter 30, Chapter 35, Chapter 1606 or Chapter 1607, a monthly benefit check is deposited monthly into your personal bank account.
-It is your responsibility to ensure payment is received by the UWF Cashier's Office by the tuition payment or deferment deadline.
+If you qualify for benefits under Chapter 30, Chapter 35 or Chapter 1606, a monthly benefit check is deposited monthly into your personal bank account.

 Under the new Post 9/11 GI Bill®, tuition and fees are paid directly to the school at the percentage level of the entitlement.
 The BAH and book stipend will be paid directly to the student by whatever means you have requested.

 Where do I determine the amount of benefits I have remaining?
-Log into your eBenefits account.
-Select Manage Benefits.
-Select Status Tracking.
-Select Post 9/11 GI Bill® Enrollment Status.
+Log into your va.gov account.
+Click on Check Your GI Bill Benefits.
 You can also contact the VetSuccess on Campus Counselor (VSOC) at the Military and Veterans Resource Center (MVRC) for assistance in obtaining this information.

 Will I have to pay back the money if I drop a class or get a failing grade?
 If you drop a class and your status changes between full-time and part-time, yes you will.
 If you provide the VA with reasons for the withdrawal, you may be able to keep the money paid to you until the drop date.